-The arguments look like very different from those Krause takes into account in her brilliant article, where she claims that the fertility politics are a "social Viagra" for Italian and European regulation of citizenship.
-100 At the same time members of the movement were especially active on two fronts: women's rights and the precarious (labor) movement.
-One example is the association Sexy Shock, which was at the same time part of Contrazione and Precaria, a network of feminists which, in the first half of the '2000s, conducted analysis, research and campaigns about precarization of labor and its consequences in women's and LGBTQ people's lives.
-101 Indeed, italian contemporary feminists, tried to challenge the no-liberal system by recognizing a new social subject, the "precarious", 102 which includes symbolically the "flexible contracts" workers and migrants, sexual and gender identities and the fluid varieties of lives.
-They point out that "family values" are connected with a women, natives and migrants, are kept in a state of minority and as the privileged institutional form of discrimination for different sexual identities.
+The arguments seem very different from those that Krause takes into account in her brilliant article, where she claims that fertility politics are a "social Viagra" for Italian and European regulation of citizenship.
+103 At the same time members of the movement were especially active on two fronts: women's rights and the precarious (labour) movement.
+One example is the association Sexy Shock, which was at the same time part of Contrazione and Precaria, a network of feminists which, in the first half of the '2000s, conducted analysis, research and campaigns about precarization of labour and its consequences in women's and LGBTQ people's lives.
+104 Indeed, italian contemporary feminists, tried to challenge the neo-liberal system by recognizing a new social subject, the "precarious", 105 which includes symbolically the "flexible contracts" workers and migrants, sexual and gender identities and the fluid varieties of lives.
+They point out that "family values" are connected with women, natives and migrants who are kept in a state of minority and as the privileged institutional form of discrimination for different sexual identities.
 In "The body, sexuality and precarity", by Gaia Giuliani, we read:

-precarity becomes a synonym for a common condition, the horizon in which people's live are continually defined and redrawn: a horizon, however, very rarely becomes 'an http://www.ecn.org/contrazione/quesiti referendari.htm enlightening experience' and 'project' because it is, in the words of Porpora Marcasciano: 'like the eyelash which are so close to the eyes that we can't see them.
-They've been with us forever, which is why we don't experience them as an objective condition.
-103
+precarity becomes a synonym for a common condition, the horizon in which people's live are continually defined and redrawn: a horizon, however, very rarely becomes 'an enlightening experience' and 'project' because it is, in the words of Porpora Marcasciano: 'like the eyelash which are so close to the eyes that we can't see them.
+They've been with us forever, which is why we don't experience them as an objective condition.106